The AI Memory Gap: Users Misremember What They Created With AI or Without: Results

 \subsubsection{Summary}

 Taken together, the results reveal a clear \emph{memory advantage} for elaboration sources ($s_{\text{elab}}>s_{\text{idea}}$) and a selective \emph{AI guessing bias} on elaborations ($\beta_{\text{elab}}>.50$ and $>\beta_{\text{idea}}$), while overall recognition sensitivity and response criterion are effectively identical for ideas and elaborations.
-Accordingly, we interpret AI-related differences as shifts in source monitoring and elevated $\beta_{\text{elab}}$, not as changes in item discriminability.
+Accordingly, we interpret AI-related differences as reflecting changes in source monitoring and a stronger bias to attribute elaborations to AI ($\beta_{\text{elab}}$), not as changes in item recognition or discriminability (i.e., between \textit{old} and new \textit{items}, see \cref{sec:mpt}).